Lisa A. Razzano, PhD, CPRP

-Anabel is the Cognitive Remediation Specialist at Thresholds and liaison to the supported employment programs.
-She is the lead clinician delivering a Cognitive Remediation intervention to program participants as part of the randomized controlled trial (RCT), “A Dismantling Study of Cognitive Remediation.”
-Anabel also has experience at the agency working with the Supported Employment Department, where she is a past team supervisor and trainer for new Employment Specialists.
-Anabel holds a master’s of science in Mental Health Counseling from Purdue University and is fluent in Spanish.
+Anabel is the Manager of Research Best Practices at Thresholds.
+She oversees the implementation of Evidence-Based Practices and promising practices to teams and programs at the agency.
+Anabel has been in the field of behavioral health for over a decade.
+She leads, trains, and supports Thresholds staff and programs in learning, implementing and sustaining high fidelity to care models for Thresholds members.
+These care models include health and wellness, IPS, Cognitive Remediation and interventions for persons with dual disorders.
+Anabel lead implementation of a Cognitive Remediation intervention to program participants as part of the NIMH-funded randomized controlled trial (RCT), “A Dismantling Study of Cognitive Remediation” in collaboration with Boston University.
+She also has experience at the agency working with the Supported Employment Department, where she is a past team supervisor and trainer for new Employment Specialists.
+Anabel holds a Master’s of Science in Mental Health Counseling from Purdue University and is fluent in Spanish.

 Tovah is a research assistant at Thresholds where she supports research activities on multiple studies.
 Her projects include leading the project team for a randomized controlled trial (RCT) examining the impact of an electronic decision support system (EDSS) designed for adults with schizophrenia who are smokers.
 In addition, Tovah conducts complex neuropsychological assessments as part of the department’s collaboration with Boston University to evaluate the effectiveness of computerized interventions that address cognitive skills to support individuals with mental illness to acquire and retain employment.
 She also collaborates with other department staff to screen members who may be eligible to participate in ongoing pharmacological intervention studies conducted in partnership with other academic centers, including Northwestern University’s Feinberg School of Medicine.
 Tovah holds a master’s in public health from Indiana University Bloomington School of Public Health.